-The firm has elected to apply the fair value option to other secured financings.
+The firm has elected to apply the fair value option to other secured financings because the use of fair value eliminates noneconomic volatility in earnings that would arise from using different measurement attributes.
 See Note 8 for further information about other secured financings that are accounted for at fair value.